meandor/ampdroid/README.md

-ampdroid
+Ampdroid
 ========

-Android Client for the Ampache music streaming server
+Ampdroid is a Android Client for the music streaming server Ampache (http://ampache.org/).